 2 Servings, 720 Calories/Serving, 35 - 45 Minutes

 This warming main-course soup is not actually a wedding tradition—in the southern region of Calabria or anywhere else in Italy.
 The “marriage” in its name is translated from the Italian, minestra maritata, meaning “married soup.”
 As in any perfect union, the meal’s components (meatballs, greens, orzo) have their individual personalities, but with help from a little spice, they come together to form a delicious bond.

 - Peeled fresh garlic

 - 1 pasture-raised organic egg

-- Meatball seasoning blend (dried oregano - granulated garlic - sweet smoked paprika - bread crumbs - Parmesan)
+- Meatball seasoning blend (dried oregano - granulated garlic - sweet paprika - bread crumbs - Parmesan)

 - ½ cup orzo

 Prep the vegetables